edge-servers/immunity-controller/README.rst

 Extending immunity-controller
 -----------------------------

-One of the core values of the OpenWISP project is `Software Reusability <http://immunity.io/docs/general/values.html#software-reusability-means-long-term-sustainability>`_, for this reason *immunity-controller* provides a set of base classes which can be imported, extended and reused to create derivative apps.
+One of the core values of the Immunity project is `Software Reusability <http://immunity.io/docs/general/values.html#software-reusability-means-long-term-sustainability>`_, for this reason *immunity-controller* provides a set of base classes which can be imported, extended and reused to create derivative apps.